Willkommen to another blog post encouraging you to learn German. This time, we’re slinging slang at you.

 Example: Hast du schon die Onlinekurse von Gymglish getestet?
 Die sind krass!
 Du solltest dich so schnell wie möglich anmelden.

-Translation: Have you tried Gymglish’s online courses?
+Translation: Have you tried Gymglish’s online language courses?
 They’re sick!
 You should subscribe ASAP.

 Used across all age groups, geil is a tricky one.
 The most accurate translation of this term would be something along the lines of “terrific”, “cool” or “awesome”.
 German speakers also use it to compliment on someone’s appearance (similar to the English slang term “hot”).
 Do not be fooled, as geil also has other meanings – namely “lewd” and “horny”.